zylklab/mlbuffet/README.md

 To test the inferrer API, there are some methods with the '_test_' prefix that are used to show the comunication between the inferrer, the load balancer and the modelhost nodes.

-The following query can be used to call inferrer node `curl -X GET -H "Content-Type: application/json" --data '{"data": ["ONE", "TWO", "THREE", "FOUR"]}'  http://172.24.0.2:8000/api/test/sendtomodelhost/`
+The following query can be used to call the inferrer node `curl -X GET -H "Content-Type: application/json" --data '{"data": ["ONE", "TWO", "THREE", "FOUR"]}'  http://172.24.0.2:8000/api/test/sendtomodelhost/`

 Then, do `docker logs inferrer` to confirm that the modelhost APIs responded correctly and the load was correctly balanced between nodes (each node has a unique identifier and it can be seen which node attended each request).